dQuadrant/cardano-base/cardano-crypto-tests/vector-tests/README.md

-It contains test vectors for secp256k1.
+It contains tests for vectors that are used to test secp256k1 functionalities.

-Tests including vectors for secp256k1 are defined on `vector-tests` and output vectors on csv format is in `csv-outputs` folder It includes:

 **ECDSA**
     - Signing and verification successful